mehulagg/gitlab/doc/ci/yaml/README.md

 CAUTION: **Caution:**
-When any `rules:changes` clause is evaluated in the context of a pipeline with no PushEvent, it will evaluate to true by default in the absense of a calculable diff.
+When any `rules:changes` clause is evaluated in the context of a pipeline with no PushEvent, it will evaluate to true by default in the absence of a calculable diff.
 Only pipelines with a source `push`, `merge_request`, and `external_merge_request` have PushEvents. `rules:changes` on any other pipeline will **always** return true.